The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Call your doctor at once if you have:

-pain, burning, irritation, or skin changes where the injection was given;
+pain, burning, irritation, or skin changes where the injection was given; or

 Seek medical attention right away if you have symptoms of serotonin syndrome, such as: agitation, hallucinations, fever, sweating, shivering, fast heart rate, muscle stiffness, twitching, loss of coordination, nausea, vomiting, or diarrhea.

-Pentazocine is more likely to cause breathing problems in older adults and people who are severely ill, malnourished, or otherwise debilitated.
+Serious side effects may be more likely in older adults and those who are overweight, malnourished, or debilitated.